 Wash your hands!

 We all know that we should do it but do we follow through?
-It’s protective to you and your family to always wash your hands well when returning to you home.
+It’s protective to you and your family to always wash your hands well when returning to your home.
 Each family member should follow through with that plan.

 For children, it might be helpful (or even for adults) to have reminders.
-For little children a picture reminder works.
+For little children, a picture reminder works.
 It’s easy to set a habit in place.
 Sometimes your little ones will even remind you!

-The reason I am even bringing this topic up is because we must develop the strong habit of hand washing and doing it the right way.
+The reason I am even bringing this topic up is that we must develop the strong habit of hand washing and doing it the right way.
 Failing to “learn and then do” could be lethal, especially to the immune compromised, to the very young or to debilitated individuals.

 It is important to keep ourselves as physically prepared as possible.
 There have been multiple natural disasters around the world over the past several months.